ElinaKiv/masters-thesis/README.md

 ## Final Whisper and gold standard trancriptions

 The word mismatches are further categorized manually to produce the JSON-files in the folder "final_whisper_and_gold_trancriptions".
+This is the main dataset produced and analyzed in the thesis.

 ## Analyzing Whisper transcription errors